horrjd1/horrjd1/MultiMedia/UI.md

 -	All of my icons are blocky versions of already existing icons
 -	The menu button is located in the top right
 -	The add button is in the bottom right
+- checkboxes are located on the left of a task
+- icons to edit tasks are on the right
+-